Liriel/ns2survivor/readme.md

 Features
 -----------
 her's whats implemented so far:
-[x]  Basic game mechanics: FRAG YOUR NEIGHBOUR and Survival Phase [x]  Random supply drops for the Marine Team
+-[x]  Basic game mechanics: FRAG YOUR NEIGHBOUR and Survival Phase -[x]  Random supply drops for the Marine Team
-[x]  Random power node socketed to reativate the lights [x]  Random Spawn
+-[x]  Random power node socketed to reativate the lights -[x]  Random Spawn
-[]  Scoring persistant over all rounds on a single map []  Balance/Playtests
+-[]  Scoring persistant over all rounds on a single map -[]  Balance/Playtests